 Though he had ended his work with the NPOIU Kennedy, controversially, continued his life undercover and kept his false name, working in the private security sector.
 Kennedy says in in January 2010 "I was approached by a private company which advises corporations about activist trends.
 It’s run by Rod Leeming, a former Special Branch officer."
 Kennedy claims to have worked as an consultant for Global Open.
-In February 2010 Kennedy set up his own private security firm, naming it after the sci-fi reference Tokra.Intriguingly, the address he used is the work address of Heather Millgate, a former director of Global Open.
+In February 2010 Kennedy set up his own private security firm, naming it after the sci-fi reference Tokra.Intriguingly, the address he used is the work address of Heather Millgate, then a director of Global Open.

 Transferable skills and alliances: police and private security industry

 Questions have been raised regarding the ethics of "former police officers cashing in on their surveillance skills for a host of companies that target protesters".
 See the Powerbase overview of the revolving door between the private security industry and the police.

 Media analysis of the Mark Kennedy case